Ranqb/Firebase-Cocoa-Touch-Framework/README.md

     Click the + button, and add a URL for your reversed client ID.
 To find this value, open the GoogleService-Info.plist configuration file, and look for the REVERSED_CLIENT_ID key.
 Copy the value of the key, and paste it into the URL.
 Schemes box on the configuration page.
 Leave the other fields blank.

 5. Add the necessary methods from Firebase SDK to the FirebaseService class

+## Update Framework
+1. Open FirebaseCocoaTouchFramework.xcworkspace
+2. Build Cmd+B with target FirebaseCocoaTouchFramework-Universal and FIR-AppStore, to update framework in DEBUG and APPSTORE folder.

 ## If you have problems building the project: